Welcome to Year 5

 This year we will continue to find out about Rights and Respect (RR) and we need you all to look out for the RR tokens in the town which will be awarded for showing respect and good manners.
 Our class assemblies often reflect the responsibilities we hold in and outside of school and how we can encourage others to make the right choices.

 Children need reading records/ homework diaries in school every day.
 It is important that all children continue to read to and discuss texts with an adult on a regular basis.
 Children should read every morning or night and at least once during the weekend (Friday to Sunday).
+Children can also read books on Bug Club.
 Reading records must be signed by an adult to confirm that daily reading has been done.
 If children have not read or forgotten to get their reading record signed, they will be asked to catch up with this reading at lunchtime.
 At the weekend we encourage children to read a book of their own choice and will sometimes direct reading e.g. research for topic, newspaper, poetry etc.

 We acknowledge the value of children participating in after-school activities, such as Brownies and Cubs, sports clubs and music lessons etc. We therefore intend that the home-school tasks provided will allow sufficient time for such activities to be enjoyed by the children.